Gear-I/PassGen/README.md

 PassGen

 This PassGen will help people keep their accounts secured and help reduce password breaches.
-This tool generates and stores passwords into a database.
-In addition, this tool can be used on windows and Linux operating system, by installing EXE file.
+This tool generates and copies generated in os clipboard.
+In addition, this tool can be used on windows and Linux operating system.
+Look for the download link for windows below.

 Thank you for downloading the PassGen software